YouTransactor-SAS/mPOS-SDK-Android/README.md

 The SDK do not save any connection or transaction or update data.

-For more information about YouTransactor developer products, please refer to our website.
+For more information about JPS products, please refer to our website.
 Visite [youtransactor.com!](https://www.youtransactor.com)

 ## I. General overview

 ### 1. Introduction

-YouTransactor mPOS card terminals are :
+mPOS card terminals are :
 * uCube ( with differents versions )
 * YT-Touch